sequentech/documentation/docs/general/reference/election-creation-json.md

 codes to voters such as `email`, `email-otp`, `sms` or `sms-otp`.
 In the first two this corresponds to the Plain Text body of the email message.

 As mentioned earlier, this is a template.
-Each voter will received a taylored message with the template variables substituted with their values.
+Each voter will receive a tailored message with the template variables substituted with their values.
 Variables are identified surrounded by two `_` characters and always in upper case.
 For example the variable `url` would appear as `__URL__`.